The Latte Factor – 7 Lessons From A Barista

 Without giving away too much of what the book is about, here’s a brief overview:

-The Latte Factor tells a story about Zoey Daniels, a 27-year-old living in Brooklyn.
-She loves her job working in the Freedom Tower as a travel magazine editor.
+The Latte Factor tells a story of Zoey Daniels, a 27-year-old living in Brooklyn.
+She loves her job working in the Freedom Tower at One World Trade Center as a travel magazine editor.

 Unfortunately after several months, she becomes stressed out after realizing she’s not getting ahead even after multiple raises.